suds-community/suds/HACKING.rst

   * Official releases should always be prepared based on tagged revisions with no local changes in the used sandbox.
-  * Prepare source distribution packages (both .zip & .tar.bz2 formats) and upload the prepared source packages.
+  * Prepare source distribution packages (both .zip & .tar.bz2 formats) and upload the prepared source packages to PyPI.

     * Run ``setup.py sdist upload``.

   * Prepare wheel packages for Python 2 & 3 using the latest Python 2 & 3
-    environments with the ``wheel`` package installed.
+    environments with the ``wheel`` package installed and upload them to PyPI.

     * Run ``setup.py bdist_wheel upload`` using both Python 2 & 3.